microsoft/onnxruntime/docs/TVM_EP.md

 pip3 install numpy decorator attrs
 ```

+If you want to use the `GPU` then make sure you have installed NVidia driver and CUDA Toolkit.

 Clone this repo.
 In order to build ONNXRT you will need to have CMake 3.18 or higher.
 In Ubuntu 20.04 you can use the following commands to install the latest version of CMake: